microsoft/playwright/docs/src/test-advanced-js.md

 To launch a server during the tests, use the `webServer` option in the [configuration file](#configuration-object).

 You can specify a port via `port` or additional environment variables, see [here](#configuration-object).
 The server will wait for it to be available (on `127.0.0.1` or `::1`) before running the tests.
 For continuous integration, you may want to use the `reuseExistingServer: !process.env.CI` option which does not use an existing server on the CI.
+To see the stdout, you can set the `DEBUG=pw:webserver` environment variable.

 The port gets then passed over to Playwright as a [`param: baseURL`] when creating the context [`method: Browser.newContext`].